Scott Hall, Trump ally indicted in Georgia election case, pleads guilty

 He becomes the first to plead guilty in the wide-ranging case, which alleges that former President Donald Trump and allies engaged in a “criminal enterprise” to overturn the results of the 2020 presidential race.

 As part of the deal, Hall agreed to testify in future proceedings.
-He received five years’ probation and a fine of $5,000 in exchange for pleading guilty to five misdemeanor counts of conspiring to commit intentional interference with performance of election duties.
+He received five years probation and a fine of $5,000 in exchange for pleading guilty to five misdemeanour counts of conspiring to commit intentional interference with the performance of election duties.

 Hall, a Georgia bail bondsman, was also one of the first to surrender to Fulton County authorities in August, when the 19 co-defendants faced a deadline to turn themselves in.